Meet the Staff

 Program & Education Coordinator

-Ben Valiaho grew up working within the Regina music community and is excited to keep developing his skills and supporting Saskatchewan artists in his new position at SaskMusic.
+Ben grew up working within the Regina music community and is excited to keep developing his skills and supporting Saskatchewan artists in his position at SaskMusic.
 Ben first got his start working in the industry as producer and volunteer host at 91.3FM CJTR Regina Community Radio over ten years ago, and still hosts two radio shows at Regina Community Radio.
-Ben sits as Vice President on the Board of Regina Community Radio and also Chair of the Promotions Committee.
+Ben sits as current President on the Board of Regina Community Radio and also Chair of the Executive Committee.
 His commitment to music continues within the halls of the University of Regina as he is in the process of finishing up a MA in Interdisciplinary Studies with a focus in live performance.
-While attending the university, Ben is also Research Assistant at the Interactive Media & Performances Labs teaching workshops and hosting community hours for those who want to learn how to make electronic music, scratch records, or record.
+While attending the university, Ben was also Research Assistant at the Interactive Media & Performances Labs teaching workshops and hosting community hours for those who want to learn how to make electronic music, scratch records, or record.
 Ben has been a turntablist for over ten years and hosts a monthly DJ night, as well as DJing a number of events in and around Regina.